ewald-lab/ewald-lab-website/index.md

 ## Computational Biology Challenges

 {% capture col1 %}
-A brute-force approach of testing every compound in all cell types and species is impractical.
-Instead, scientists must develop computational approaches that leverage prior knowledge of taxonomic relationships, cell types, and cell state to design efficient chemical screens and extrapolate observed toxicity across biological space.
+A brute-force approach of testing every compound in all cell types and disease contexts is impractical.
+Instead, scientists must develop computational approaches that leverage prior knowledge of cell types, cell states, and their relationship to disease to design efficient chemical screens and extrapolate observed perturbations across biological space and scales.
 {% endcapture %}

 {% capture col2 %}